dclong/blog/misc/content/2019-10-22-tips-on-pyenv.markdown

 ## Tips & Traps

-Precedence of versions of Python are defined in `$HOME/.pyenv/version`.
+1. Precedence of versions of Python are defined in `$HOME/.pyenv/version`.
     Place the version of Python that you want to use in the first line of the file.

+2. The root directory of pyenv is controled by the environment variable `$PYENV_ROOT`.
+    You can report the root directory of pyenv by running the command `pyenv root`.

 ## References